Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Computational results

-We further decompose the solver time into two components: $T_{\mathrm{RMP}}$ is the cumulative time spent solving all restricted master problems, and $T_{\mathrm{pricing}}$ is the cumulative time spent solving all pricing subproblems.
+We further decompose the solver time into two components: $T_{\mathrm{RMP}}$ is the cumulative time spent solving all RMPs, and $T_{\mathrm{pricing}}$ is the cumulative time spent solving all pricing subproblems.
 Finally, $N_p$ denotes the number of pricing calls, $N_c$ the number of generated columns, and $N_n$ the number of processed branch-and-price nodes.
-Tables~\ref{tab:gurobi}, \ref{tab:BSB}, and~\ref{tab:SimCIM} report these quantities for the Gurobi baseline, BSB, and SimCIM, respectively.
+Tables~\ref{tab:gurobi}, \ref{tab:bSB}, and~\ref{tab:SimCIM} report these quantities for the Gurobi baseline, bSB, and SimCIM, respectively.

-On \emph{small and medium} instances ($V \le 40$), all three methods can find and prove the global optimum, i.e., \texttt{gap}~=~0 for all instances.
+On \emph{small and medium} instances ($|\mathcal I| \le 40$ with $K \in \{2,3,4\}$), all three methods can find and prove the global optimum, i.e., \texttt{gap}~=~0 for all instances.
 The total runtime $T_{\mathrm{total}}$ is in the sub-second to tens-of-seconds range for all methods.
-In this regime, replacing the classical Gurobi pricing with BSB or SimCIM does not deteriorate solution quality and leads to comparable running times.
+In this regime, replacing the classical Gurobi pricing with bSB or SimCIM does not deteriorate solution quality and leads to comparable running times.
 Small variations in $T_{\mathrm{total}}$ mainly stem from differences in the number of pricing calls and the efficiency of the respective pricing solvers, but overall, all three methods behave similarly on these easier instances.

-The benefit of QAIA-based pricing becomes pronounced on \emph{large and hard} instances ($V \ge 80$).
-For several of the largest instances, the pure Gurobi baseline hits the time limit of $3600$~s and terminates with a non-zero optimality gap (up to about $35$--$40\%$ on some $V=100$ instances), as shown in Table~\ref{tab:gurobi}.
-In contrast, both BSB and SimCIM are able to close the gap and prove optimality within the same time limit, often with a significantly smaller total runtime.
-For example, for instance \texttt{v100c10k10s1}, the baseline method stops at $T_{\mathrm{total}} \approx 3600$~s with a large remaining gap, whereas BSB and SimCIM reach the optimal solution with \texttt{gap}~=~0 in roughly $900$--$1000$~s.
-Similar patterns can be observed in other $V=80,90,100$ instances: the two QAIA-based methods consistently match the best objective values of the baseline and, in many of the hardest cases, convert ``time-limit with gap'' runs of Gurobi into fully optimal solutions.
+The benefit of QAIA pricing becomes pronounced on \emph{large and hard} instances ($|\mathcal I| \ge 80$ with $K \in \{8,9,10\}$).
+For several of the largest instances, the pure Gurobi baseline hits the time limit of $3600$~s and terminates with a nonzero optimality gap up to about $35$--$40\%$ on some $|\mathcal I|=100$ instances, as shown in Table~\ref{tab:gurobi}.
+In contrast, both bSB and SimCIM are able to close the gap and prove optimality within the same time limit, often with a significantly smaller total runtime.
+For example, for instance \texttt{v100c10k10s1}, the baseline method stops at $T_{\mathrm{total}} \approx 3600$~s with a large remaining gap, whereas bSB and SimCIM reach the optimal solution with \texttt{gap}~=~0 in roughly $900$--$1000$~s.
+Similar patterns can be observed in other $|\mathcal I|=80,90,100$ instances: the two QAIA methods consistently match the best objective values of the baseline and, in many of the hardest cases, convert time limit with gap runs of Gurobi into fully optimal solutions.